 We’re all a little guilty of oversharing on social media at times.
 From bathroom selfies to play-by-plays of relationship struggles, there are plenty of ways to spill the beans just a little too much.
+But posting our kids online?
+That crosses the line.

 Your son just won his first soccer championship, and so you decide to post a picture on Facebook of his team holding their trophy.

-Your daughter just earned the science award at school and so you tweet a picture of her shaking her principal’s hand at the ceremony.
+Your daughter just earned the science award at school, and so you tweet a picture of her shaking her principal’s hand at the ceremony.

 It seems innocent enough.
 But in reality, posting pictures of your child online can pose a significant threat to his or her well-being.